Anti-Fascist Council for the National Liberation of Yugoslavia

 The Anti-Fascist Council for the National Liberation of Yugoslavia, commonly abbreviated as the AVNOJ, was a deliberative and legislative body that was established in Bihać, Yugoslavia, in November 1942.
 It was established by Josip Broz Tito, the leader of the Yugoslav Partisans, an armed resistance movement led by the Communist Party of Yugoslavia to resist the Axis occupation of the country during World War II.

 The AVNOJ reconvened in Jajce in 1943 and in Belgrade in 1945, shortly after the war in Europe ended.
 Between the sessions, it operated through its presidency, its executive council, and the National Committee for the Liberation of Yugoslavia.
 The committee was granted authority normally wielded by cabinets.
 While Tito presided over the committee, the AVNOJ sessions and its presidency were chaired by Ivan Ribar.
 The second session of the AVNOJ proclaimed itself Yugoslavia's new legislative body and decided that it should be a multi-ethnic federal state.

 By 1944, the Western Allies and the Yugoslav government-in-exile recognised the AVNOJ as the all-Yugoslav legislative body.
-The third session of the AVNOJ was convened in preparation of the Constitutional Assembly when the Yugoslav Parliament was convened again in 1945.
+The third session of the AVNOJ was convened in preparation of the Constituent Assembly when the Yugoslav Parliament was convened again in 1945.
 Decisions of the AVNOJ determined there would be six units in the federation and defined their borders.
 It also took over the position of the legitimate ruling body of Yugoslavia from the government-in-exile in dealings with the Allies.